 - A lightning demo can be easy to organise among your team

-- Requires little time to complete (as little as an hour)
+- Is quick to complete (as little as an hour)

 - Delivers competitive insights (if reviewing how competitors have approached the same problem)